opensearch-project/documentation-website/_dashboards/dashboard/plugins-dashboards.md

 ## Installing plugins using Dashboards

-To install plugins from Dashboards, follow these steps:
+To install plugins using the Dashboards application, follow these steps:

 1. From the OpenSearch Dashboards navigation menu, select **Dashboard** <UI needs to correct then aming convention (Dashboard) vs UI (Dashboards) before this release>.
 2. From the Dashboard window, select **Create** > **Observability Dashboard**.